nschonni/BingAds-docs/BingAds/bingads-12/bulk-service/expanded-text-ad.md

 ### <a name="path1"></a>Path 1
 The first part of the optional path that will be appended to the domain portion of your display URL.
 The domain portion of your display URL e.g. *http://www.contoso.com* will be generated from the domain of your Final URL (*Final Url* field).
 Then if you have specified a value for *Path 1* it will be appended to the display URL.
 If you have also specified a value for *Path 2*, then it will also be appended to the display URL after *Path 1*.
 For example if your *Final Url* contains *http://www.contoso.com*, *Path 1* is set to *subdirectory1*, and *Path 2* is set to *subdirectory2*, then the URL displayed will be *http://www.contoso.com/subdirectory1/subdirectory2*.

 The path can contain a countdown function.
+Regardless of the total length of all unsubstituted countdown parameters, the final displayed countdown will always use 8 characters out of the total characters available.
 For more details see [Countdown Functions](../guides/expanded-text-ads.md#countdown).

 The path can contain dynamic parameters such as {MatchType}.
 For a list of supported parameters, see the Bing Ads help article [What tracking or URL parameters can I use?](https://help.bingads.microsoft.com/#apex/3/en/56799/2).